Libera-Chat/gamja/README.md

 ### Development server

-Any HTTP server capable of serving static files can be used.
-For instance:

-    python -m http.server

-If your IRC WebSocket server is started on port 8080, you can head over to `http://localhost:8000/?server=ws://localhost:8080` to connect to the server.

-Alternatively, the gamja development dependencies also include an HTTP server:
+If you don't have an IRC WebSocket server at hand, gamja's development server can be used.
+For instance, to run gamja on Libera Chat:

     npm install --include=dev
-    npm start
+    npm start -- irc.libera.chat

 ### Production build